earlaleluya/NoMUR/README.md

 # NoMUR

 NoMUR stands for Northern Mindanao Unstructured Roads.
-It is self-gathered dataset containing NoMURLane, NoMURPanel, and NoMURDistress.
+It is a self-gathered dataset containing NoMURLane, NoMURPanel, and NoMURDistress.

 - NoMURLane: **No**rthern **M**indanao **U**nstructured **R**oads – a four-point polygon-annotated, single-class dataset for Road **Lane** segmentation.
 - NoMURPanel: **No**rthern **M**indanao **U**nstructured **R**oads – a four-point polygon-annotated, single-class dataset for Pavement **Panel** segmentation.